wp-plugins/postman-smtp/readme.txt

 == Changelog ==

-= 1.0 = 2015-02-01 =
+= 1.0 - 2015-02-02 =
 * Overhaul of the UI - A navigation pane is shown at the top of each page and each major function has been separated into its own screen
-* Postman now supports sending with basic auth and no auth just like the other 172 WordPress SMTP plugins active in the plugin repo... <yawn>
+* Postman now supports sending with basic auth and no auth just like the other 171 WordPress SMTP plugins active in the plugin repo... yawn
 * Added a Port Test function so users can have peace of mind whether the plugin is failing (never!) or whether the host has firewalled them
 * Now supports email headers, such as a text/html content-type
 * Now supports email attachments